It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 For those interested, for those features with one degree of freedom, all else being equal the F statistic here would just be the square of the t-statistic for the coefficients, and the p-value would be the same.↩︎

 The sigmoid function in this case is the inverse logistic function, and the resulting statistical model is called logistic regression.
-In other contexts the model would not be a logistic regression, but this is still a very commonly used activation function.
-But many others could potentially be used e.g. using a normal instead of logistic distribution, resulting in the so-called probit model.↩︎
+In other contexts the model would not be a logistic regression, but this is still a commonly used activation function.
+But others could potentially be used as well.
+For example, using a (cumulative) normal instead of logistic distribution to create a probability results in the so-called probit model, which is more common in econometrics and other fields.↩︎